Efficient Online ML API Selection for Multi-Label Classification Tasks: Introduction

-\textbf{Contributions.} Our main contributions are: \begin{enumerate} \item We propose \systemnamesecond{}, a principled framework that adaptively exploits ML APIs for multi-label classification to optimize accuracy within a budget constraint. \systemnamesecond{} is efficient and has provably strong performance for both batch and streaming data.
+\textbf{Contributions.} Our main contributions are: \begin{enumerate} \item We propose \systemnamesecond{}, a principled framework that adaptively exploits ML APIs for multi-label classification to optimize accuracy within a budget constraint. \systemnamesecond{} is efficient and has provably performance for both batch and streaming data.
+This is the first work on how to select and combine multi-label ML APIs.

 \item We evaluate \systemnamesecond{}{} using real-world APIs from diverse providers (e.g., Google, Microsoft, Amazon, and Tencent) for tasks including multi-label image classification, scene text recognition, and named entity recognition. \systemnamesecond{} can significantly reduce costs and improve accuracy over the best individual APIs.